Dreis: Geography

 Dreis lies on the river Salm at the point where it flows out of the Eifel at the foot of the Burgberg, on the edge of the Wittlich Depression.
 It belongs to the Verbandsgemeinde of Wittlich-Land, whose seat is in Wittlich, although that town is itself not in the Verbandsgemeinde.

 History

 Dreis is one of the oldest places in the Wittlicher Land.
-The village gets its name from the sour spring that can be found in the hear of the village.
+The village gets its name from the sour spring that can be found in the heart of the village.
 Dreis, a kingly estate (fisci) was donated by Charlemagne’s brother Carloman I towards the end of the 8th century to the Abbey of Echternach on the river Sauer.
 In 785, Emperor Charlemagne confirmed his brother’s donation.
 A certificate of the original donation had not been issued.
 Carloman died in 771.
 A copy of the certificate is found in the Abbey’s “golden book” (Liber aureus), which is now kept in Gotha.

 Beginning in 1794, Dreis lay under French rule.
 In 1815 it was assigned to the Kingdom of Prussia at the Congress of Vienna.
 Since 1946, it has been part of the then newly founded state of Rhineland-Palatinate.